 For USD$1, an entrepreneurial small boy in his canoe would take us to shore.
 So, we decided to visit.

 Took a little stroll through the village’s sandy paths, which is interesting.
 Not much to do here except fish and make babies, it seems.
 Walked past the church, which had some sort of service on.
 The high-pitch shrill of a female’s voice sounded more like an African ritual than a religion.
 Shame, I didn’t venture in but thought it wasn’t appropriate on this occasion, so walked the beach instead.

 My gut feeling about Haitians is that they’re a very gentle people.

-When you meet, a local doesn’t shake hands with a strong clasp, as we do; it’s almost a passing of hands, only a gently touch with the other person’s hand.
+When you meet, a local doesn’t shake hands with a strong clasp, as we do.
+It’s almost a passing of hands – only a gentle touch with the other person’s hand.
 Haitians walk very erect and proud, not slouched.

 I haven’t seen any fat locals here yet.
 Their bodies are quite sculptured and beautiful, as are their faces.
 French and Creole are the main languages spoken and those who have gone to school can speak a little English.

 Everyone comes to this island because it’s very safe but also to escape the war on the mainland.
 We were warned by many locals not to anchor close to the mainland as it is too dangerous.